University of Agder, South Norway

 • You achieve comprehensive understanding of how to accomplish research projects in the field of popular music.

-• You get an overview of the different participants and organizations in the musicological environment, and and the dynamics operating between them.
+• You get an overview of the different participants and organisations in the musicological environment, and and the dynamics operating between them.

 • You achieve knowledge of new technologies and the possibilities and challenges they offer.